techidaily/site-win11-tips/source/_posts/master-program-harmony-in-os-with-win-pct-wisdom.md

  Another way to launch the Program Compatibility Troubleshooter is through the Control Panel.
 To do that, start by pressing**Win + S** to bring up Windows Search, enter**control panel** in the search box, and then click on**Control Panel** in the search results.

- You can also read our guide on[ways to open the Control Panel](https://www.makeuseof.com/windows-open-control-panel/) on Windows for more methods to launch the program.
+ You can also read our guide on [ways to open the Control Panel](https://www.makeuseof.com/windows-open-control-panel/) on Windows for more methods to launch the program.

  In the Control Panel, select**Programs** , and then click on the**Run programs made for previous versions of Windows** link.